gregh83/DinoTracker/README.md

 ## Training Process and Hardware

-The training of this application was performed on an **Apple Mac Studio** equipped with:
+The training of the network was performed on an **Apple Mac Studio** equipped with:

 - Apple M2 Ultra
 - 24‑core CPU